 - Many types of life insurance are available.
 Key features to consider include the length of coverage, whether you pay fixed or variable premiums, how benefits are determined and costs of coverage.

 - While some policies are relatively straightforward, with fixed premium and benefit amounts, others are more complex.
 Variable life insurance, for example, allows you to choose among investment options, offering the potential to build value but usually at a higher cost and, like all investments, with risk.

 - Regulation of life insurance varies.
 Term and whole life insurance policies are regulated by state insurance commissioners.
 However, some life insurance policies are considered securities, which means the contracts must be registered with the Securities and Exchange Commission (SEC) and sales are regulated by FINRA.

 Life insurance products are often a part of an overall financial plan.
 They come in various forms, including term life, whole life and universal life policies.
-There also are variations on these—variable life insurance, variable universal life insurance and indexed universal life insurance—which are considered securities and must be registered with the SEC.
-FINRA has jurisdiction over the investment professionals and firms that sell this type of insurance product.
+There also are variations on these—indexed universal life insurance, which is generally not considered a security, and variable life and variable universal life insurance, which are considered securities and must be registered with the SEC.
+FINRA has jurisdiction over the investment professionals and firms that sell insurance products that are securities.

 Insurance products often are developed to meet specific objectives.
 As with other financial products, insurance products can be complex and come with fees, so it pays to do your homework before you buy.